 .

-Thursday 6 October 2016
+Thursday, 6 October 2016

 AURIEL ANDREW

 Auriel Andrew (born 1947 Darwin, Northern Territory) was an Indigenous Australian country musician of the Arrernte people of Central Australia.
 Auriel came from the Arrernte people in Alice Springs.
 Her skin name was Mbitjana and her totem was the hairy Caterpillar.
-The youngest of seven children, she started singing at the age of four, and began her professional career in the late 1960s working with Chad Morgan in the Adelaide and Port Lincoln areas, and appeared on live TV music broadcasts, including shows hosted by Roger Cardwell, Johnny Mac and Ernie Sigley, and then becoming a regular on Channel Nine’s Heather McKean & Reg Lindsey Show.
+The youngest of seven children, she started singing at the age of four, and began her professional career in the late 1960s working with Chad Morgan in the Adelaide and Port Lincoln areas, and appeared on live TV music broadcasts, including shows hosted by Roger Cardwell, Johnny Mac and Ernie Sigley, and then becoming a regular on Channel Nine’s Heather McKean & Reg Lindsay Show.
 In 1973 she moved to Sydney, and toured with Jimmy Little, performing at popular clubs and pubs around NSW.

 She performed at the Sydney Opera House for the venue's grand opening and sang "Amazing Grace" in Pitjantjitjara for Pope John Paul II during his Australian tour.
 Auriel's well-known recordings include the country classic "Truck Drivin' Woman" and Bob Randell's "Brown Skin Baby".
 She performed at the Adelaide Cabaret Festival, Woodford Dreaming Festival, and regularly performed at various clubs around the Newcastle area.